filfreire/filfreire.github.io/_drafts/2020-02-08_void_excrement.md

 Let's say I'm also the founder of _International Jedi Council of Portuguese Towels_ (aka the _IJCPT_).
 We promote ~~sell~~ programes and certifications to validate other well respected and certified Towels salespeople like myself.

 So tomorrow I go about my business and announce to the world that the future for towels-selling is Towels that have a special fabric called _"s-moke"_.
-An where can people get training and certification?
+And where can people get training and certification?
 Well I'm happy to say that the _IJCPT_ is keeping up with these latest industry trends, and fear not, we can train ~~sell~~ any decent and concerned Towels salesperson preparation.

 There's a slight problem with the IJCPT... you see, we have a whole structure, a bit like one of those genuine-honest-to-god-not-a-pyramid-scheme multi-level marketing institutions that are around?
 You know those?
 But hey, you can trust me.